DustinLedbetter/Summary-File-Of-Projects-Worked-On/README.md

    Communicorp Title: Application Developer Analyst 5/16/2019 - current
       Note: My actual job tasks build me as a Full Stack Developer

-   Number of notable Projects I've worked on currently: 17
+   Number of notable Projects that I've worked on and can share currently: 17

    Number of storefronts I am responsible for working on currently: 45+ live sites
    Types: A mix of Pageflex, Able Commerce, and custom sites

-   Time/Project tracking software used currently: Formstack, Harvest, and Fieldglass

-   Source Control currently: Gitbucket and Github
  *************************************************************************************